 Nevada (NV)

 Nevada considered the gambling capital of the United States, Nevada is home to extensive land-based and tribal casinos.
-It may come as a surprise to many that the state only permits online poker; for players seeking online slots and table games, they can turn to Nevada casino sites while waiting for formal legislation to pass.
+It may come as a surprise to many that the state only permits online poker; for players seeking online slots and table games, they can turn to offshore Nevada casino sites while waiting for formal legislation to pass.

 Current legislation